Hi there— I’m Carter,

 What is a Chronotope?

-This was where and when Chronotope as a brand formally began—nearly a decade before I’d actually launch it with any products.
-And it’s what perfumery has been for me ever since: the most authentic method of creation that I’ve found to capture and express the fullness of lived experience, contradictions and all.
+It is, instead, the most authentic method of creation that I’ve found to capture and express the fullness of lived experience—contradictions and all.

 << Testing the limits of a walking stick’s strength at the end of my 2012 pilgrimage through Spain in front of the Catedral Basílica de Santiago de Compostela.

-People who smell my perfumes often note that they occupy what one reviewer called “their own olfactory universe.”
+People who smell my perfumes often note that they occupy what this reviewer called “their own olfactory universe.”
 Part of this, I know, is that I’m self-taught as a perfumer.
 Still, I take pride in hearing that my work offers something that’s clearly different from the norm.
-It’s even part of why I decided to start selling my perfumes.
+It’s even part of why I decided to start selling my work.

-I hope that my perfumes offer you wholly unique, deeply personal, and, emotionally moving experiences with and through scent.
+And I hope that my perfumes offer each of their wearers wholly unique, deeply personal, emotionally moving experiences with—and through—scent.

 Hand-drawn sign-off of the name of Carter Weeks Maddox, Perfumer at Chronotope